igneus/Editio-Sti-Wolfgangi/Conventus/OfficiumParvumBMV/README.markdown

 # Officium parvum B.M.V.

-according to the Antiphonale Romanum 1912.
+according to the Antiphonale Romanum 1912 (but see some important exceptions in the colophon) with later modifications of the rubrics reflected.

-Nocturnal chants taken from digitized manuscripts (see headers and comments in the gabc files for sources).
+Nocturnal chants taken from the Nocturnale Romanum (2002).